acetvertacova/php-individual-project/README.md

 ### Usage Scenario

-1. Use Case: View Books (Non-Authenticated User)
-Actor: Non-Authenticated User
-Description: A user who is not logged in can view the list of available books and search by criteria (title, author, genre, availability).
+1. `Use Case:` View Books (Non-Authenticated User). `Actor:` Non-Authenticated User. `Description:` A user who is not logged in can view the list of available books and search by criteria (title, author, genre, availability).

 Steps:
  - The user visits the homepage of the online library.